hellohaptik/docs_haptik/docs/external-chat-tool/security.md

 The management APIs require that requests be signed by the ECT for authentication and authorisation.

+> Note: This is required only for issuing JWTs and listing ECT clients.
+> All other APIs **do not** require this.

 These APIs include:
  - JWT issuing APIs
  - Client enumeration APIs